Read summarized version with

 Pricing:

-Free tier with 400 monthly credits and a 1M character knowledge base.
-Enough to pilot most internal workflows.
+A free tier with 400 monthly credits and a 1M character knowledge base, enough to pilot most internal workflows.

 My take:

-If you want to experiment with AI-powered knowledge retrieval without a huge commitment, Lindy's free tier is perfect.
-The AI assistant approach is particularly useful for answering repetitive questions.
+Want to experiment with AI-powered knowledge retrieval without a big commitment?
+Lindy’s free tier is ideal.
+The assistant approach really shines on the repetitive questions you answer ten times a week.

 Bloomfire: Social Learning Platform